electronics-and-drives/precept/README.md

 ## CLI

 `precept` comes with CLIs for both training and inference based on a `.yml` configuration files.
-For more information about all options see the help option.
+For more information about all options see the corresponding help.

 ```sh
 $ pct --help